OmkarKamble1/num-uuid/README.md

 # A numeric uuid generator

 num-uuid is a simple and efficient package for generating unique numeric UUIDs.
+The numeric UUID's are simple and easy to generate.
 The probability of generating the same UUID twice is practically zero.
+Let's break the barrier of length.
 Install num-uuid today and ensure that your unique IDs remain unique.

 <br/>